Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Thing is, most of these people who fail at using Anki treat is as a magic pill, instead of a tool that requires skill.
 (Woah, that rhymed…)

-Michael Nielsen, one of the pioneers of quantum computing, put it best in his essay:
+As Michael Nielsen put it in his essay:

 Anki is an extremely simple program […] Despite that simplicity, it’s an incredibly powerful tool.
 And, like many tools, it requires skill to use well.
 It’s worth thinking of Anki as a skill that can be developed to virtuoso levels, and attempting to continue to level up toward such virtuosity.